hamada-g/blue-lab/docs/wazuh-installation.md

 - The server remains reachable to external resources via NAT

 ### Notes
-- The manager component is now installed and active on the Ubuntu server.
+- The manager component is installed and active on the Ubuntu server.
-- Additional components such as the dashboard and indexer are separate and may be added later depending on the final lab design.
+- The present lab state is sufficient to support monitored endpoint enrollment in Phase 1.

-- The current lab state is sufficient to begin building monitored endpoint VMs.
+---

 ## win-endpoint-01 Agent Installation